YU000jp/logseq-plugin-hierarchy-tool/readme.md

 # Logseq Plugin: Hierarchy Tool (TOC)

-- Powerful tool for users who use **hierarchy** in Logseq.
+A powerful tool for managing hierarchical pages  in Logseq
-  1. split by header to provide a workflow for splitting a comprehensive page into sub-pages with increased information content.
-  1. A table of contents facility optimised for displaying or splitting comprehensive pages where hierarchies or headers are used!

 > [!WARNING]
-This plugin does not work with Logseq db version now.
-We will fix this plugin so that it works.
+> This plugin is NOT compatible with Logseq DB version and will remain incompatible.

 <div align="right">